Our polymer business activities around the world

 Biopolymers made from other bio-based feedstock

-We provide to our customers a range of biopolymers featuring the same properties as virgin polymers by treating bio-based feedstock (vegetable oils or used cooking oil) that are now processed at the La Mède biorefinery (France) and soon at the Grandpuits biorefinery (France).
+We provide to our customers a range of biopolymers featuring the same properties as virgin polymers by treating bio-based feedstock (vegetable oils or used cooking oil) that are now processed at the La Mède biorefinery (France).

 As part of our determination to go even further, we also announced in October 2020 that we had entered into a partnership with L’Oréal and Lanzatech to produce the first polyethylene packaging made from industrial carbon emissions.